aiday-mar/EPFL/Parallel and High Performance Computing/Exercise_Notes.md

       img[row_size * i + 3 * j + 0] = b;
     }
   }

-  std::array<char, 14> bmpfileheader = {'B', 'M', 0, 0,  0, 0, 0,
+  // we have an array of characters of 14 elements std::array<char, 14> bmpfileheader = {'B', 'M', 0, 0,  0, 0, 0,
                                         0,   0,   0, 54, 0, 0, 0};
   std::array<char, 40> bmpinfoheader = {40, 0, 0, 0, 0, 0, 0,  0,
                                         0,  0, 0, 0, 1, 0, 24, 0};

   bmpfileheader[2] = filesize;
+  // The >> operator shifts its left-hand operand right by the number of bits
-  bmpfileheader[3] = filesize >> 8;
+  // defined by its right-hand operand. bmpfileheader[3] = filesize >> 8;
   bmpfileheader[4] = filesize >> 16;
   bmpfileheader[5] = filesize >> 24;